airshanemode/game-space/README.md

 const { GameSpace, GameEntity } = require("game-space");

-// create a basic enemy class with hp and attack class Enemy extends GameEntity {
+// create a basic enemy class with hp and attack
+// Note that GameSpace provides the GameEntity base class to get you started,
+// but you can easily write your own. class Enemy extends GameEntity {
   constructor(hp, attack) {
     this.hp = hp;